pluralsh/documentation/pages/examples/continuous-deployment/helm-basic-with-values-file.md

 ---
-title: Deploy basic helm chart with values file
+title: Deploy basic Helm chart with values file
 description: 'Learn how to deploy a Grafana instance using Helm chart with configuration values stored in a separate values file, including ingress setup and TLS configuration'
 ---